drschwabe/gamegrid/README.md

 [  .  .  .  ]
 ```

+#### more functions & examples

+see [test.js](./test.js) for more examples and [gg](gg.js) itself for a number of other functions not yet documented.

 #### Functional style vs portable API + grid object in 1

 Functions can also accept a grid as a parameter.
 If a grid param is supplied a grid will be returned.

-Otherwise the instance/portable API will be modified in place*
+Otherwise the class-like instance/portable API will modify itself.

 Ex:
 ```javascript